pe-st/garmin-connect-export/README.md

 Alternatively, you may run it with `./gcexport.py` if you set the file as executable (i.e., `chmod u+x gcexport.py`).

 Of course, you must have Python installed to run this.
 Most Mac and Linux users should already have it.
+Note that if you run into the [TLSV1 ALERT problem](https://github.com/pe-st/garmin-connect-export/issues/16), your Python installation might not be recent enough, e.g. macOS Sierra and High Sierra come with Python 2.7.10 which suffers from this problem (macOS Mojave's Python is recent enough though).
+In this case you can install a more recent Python on your Mac using [Homebrew](https://docs.brew.sh/Homebrew-and-Python) and MUSTN'T run the script with `./gcexport.py`, but with `python gcexport.py`.

 Also, as stated above, you should have some basic command line experience.

 Data
 ----